SpringsFern/SpringsFern.github.io/docs/getting-started/overview.md

 # Overview

-TG-FileStream (TGFS) is a Telegram-based file streaming backend.
+tgfilestream (TGFS) is a Telegram-based file streaming backend.

 It allows users to: